-Signed on behalf of the board of directors.
+Signed in accordance with a resolution of the board of directors.

-Director:
+Director: Gaene Gill

 Graeme Gillan

-Director:
+Director: , Tim felbal

 Tim Jelbart

-Dated this 28 day of September 2023
+Dated this 10th day of October 2024

-AUDITOR'S INDEPENDENCE DECLARATION TO THE DIRECTORS OF DATAGENE LTD AND CONTROLLED ENTITY ka
+AUDITOR'S INDEPENDENCE DECLARATION TO THE DIRECTORS OF DATAGENE LTD AND CONTROLLED ENTITY

-In relation to the independent audit for the year ended 30 June 2023, to the best of my knowledge and belief there have been no contraventions of APES 110 Code of Ethics for Professional Accountants (including Independence Standards).
+In relation to the independent audit for the year ended 30 June 2024, to the best of my knowledge and belief there have been no contraventions of APES 110 Code of Ethics for Professional Accountants (including Independence Standards).